-It is the expressed aim of Etwall Primary school to avoid the use of force to physically restrain pupils in all but the most extreme circumstances.
-In order to do this the school will implement the following positive behaviour support strategies to ensure the use of force is minimised:-
+It is the expressed aim of Etwall Primary School to avoid the use of force to physically restrain pupils in all but the most extreme circumstances.
+In order to do this the school will implement the following positive behaviour support strategies to ensure the use of force is minimised:

 - i) Create a calm, orderly and supportive school that minimises the risk of dangerous behaviour.
-Clear rules are in place and these are clearly communicated to pupils and consistently, fairly and openly applied. - ii) There are effective relationships between pupils and staff in which pupils can engage and participate in ideas to create a calm and orderly environment. - iii) Ensure all staff adhere to the policy regarding the use of force as a last resort. - iv) Use proactive interventions with individuals or groups who are at risk of involvement in dangerous behaviour. - v) Develop a whole school approach to developing social and emotional skills.
-The school staff have been trained in Attachment Aware strategies to ensure that they model the appropriate social and emotional skills to pupils.
-The school also follows PSHE Matters which supports children in developing their social and emotional skills. - vi) Recognise that challenging behaviours are often foreseeable and have plans in place to deal with these eventualities. - vii) Monitor all incidents where force is required to ensure any trends are identified.
-Put plans in place to reduce the risks associated with the use of force. - viii) Whenever practicable, tell a student that force may need to be used before using it. - ix) Plan for staff development in behaviour management, including positive behaviour support strategies, so that staff have the confidence and skills necessary to manage potentially dangerous situations.
+Clear rules are in place, and these are clearly communicated to pupils and consistently, fairly and openly applied. - ii) There are effective relationships between pupils and staff in which pupils can engage and participate in ideas to create a calm and orderly environment. - iii) Ensure all staff adhere to the policy regarding the use of force as a last resort.

+- iv) Use proactive interventions with individuals or groups who are at risk of involvement in dangerous behaviour. - v) Develop a whole school approach to developing social and emotional skills.
+(Schools may wish to utilise the Social and Emotional Aspects of Learning.) - vi) Recognise that challenging behaviours are often foreseeable and have plans in place to deal with these eventualities. - vii) Monitor all incidents where force is required to ensure any trends are identified.
+Put plans in place to reduce the risks associated with the use of force. - viii) Whenever practicable, tell a student that force may need to be used before using it. - Plan for staff development in behaviour management, including positive behaviour support strategies, so that staff have the confidence and skills necessary to manage potentially dangerous situations.

-When may a Restrictive Physical Intervention be used?
+When May a Restrictive Physical Intervention Be Used

-Restrictive physical intervention is rarely used at Etwall Primary school.
+Restrictive physical intervention is rarely used at Etwall Primary School.
 However, it may be necessary to use such force as is reasonable in the circumstances in order to:

-- o prevent a pupil injuring themselves or others, (e.g. rough play, stopping a young person from running towards traffic), - o prevent a young person causing serious damage to property, - o prevent a pupil/young person committing an offence (or for any pupil/young person under the age of criminal responsibility, what would be considered an offence for an older pupil/young person). - prevent a pupil prejudicing the maintenance of good order and discipline at the school or among any pupils receiving education at the school, whether during a teaching session or otherwise.
-Being mindful of: - the seriousness of the incident, assessed by the effect of the injury, damage or disorder, - the chances of achieving the desired result by any other means, - the relative risks of intervening compared with using other strategies.
+- o prevent a pupil injuring themselves or others, (e.g., rough play, stopping a young person from running towards traffic), - o prevent a young person causing serious damage to property, - prevent a pupil/young person committing an offence (or for any pupil/young person under the age of criminal responsibility, what would be considered an offence for an older pupil/young person). - prevent a pupil prejudicing the maintenance of good order and discipline at the school or among any pupils receiving education at the school, whether during a teaching session or otherwise.
+Being mindful of: - the seriousness of the incident, assessed by the effect of the injury, damage or disorder. - the chances of achieving the desired result by any other means, - the relative risks of intervening compared with using other strategies.

-These are examples of circumstances when we, at Etwall Primary school, may consider the use of a restrictive physical intervention;
+These are examples of circumstances when we, at Etwall Primary School, may consider the use of a restrictive physical intervention;